libre-ops/metabase/README.md

 Requirements
 ------------

-You'll need to install Java OpenJDK version 8.
+You'll need to install Java OpenJDK version 8 or higher.
 It's been intentionally left out of the requirements in `meta/main.yml` so you can install it via whatever role you want, instead of enforcing a specific installation method.